A guide to creating images for your website

 There’s a little more involved in resizing images than first meets the eye, but once you get the hang of it, you’ll be creating perfect images in no time.
-For a free tutorial video on using Pixlr to re-size and crop your images, simply sign up to our blog at the bottom of this page.
+For a free tutorial video on using Pixlr to re-size and crop your images, check out our image resizing video.

 The exact size requirements for your image will depend on the styling of your blog or website.
 But, as a general guide, an image spanning the width of the page will need to be approximately 700-800px wide.

 If you have a blog landing page (like this one), you’ll need to insert a featured image into your blog post so that it appears as a thumbnail next to your excerpt.